 COLLECTION AND RECEPTION OF MILK

-Formerly, when dairies were small, collection was confined to nearby farms.
-The microorganisms in the milk could be kept under control with a minimum of chilling, as the distances were short and the milk was collected daily.
-Today the trend is towards progressively larger dairy units.
-There is a demand for a higher production and increased quality of the finished product.
-Milk must be brought from farther away and this means that daily collection is generally out of the question.
-Nowadays, collection usually takes place every other day, but the interval can sometimes be three days and even four.
+Today, the trend is towards progressively larger dairy units.
+There is a demand for higher production and increased quality of the finished product.
+Milk must be brought from farther away and this means that daily collection is not always possible.
+Present-day collection usually takes place every day or every other day.

 Keeping the milk cool

 If the cold chain is broken somewhere along the way, e.g. during transportation, the microorganisms in the milk will start to multiply.
-This
+This will result in the development of various metabolic products and enzymes.
+Subsequent chilling will arrest this development, but the damage will have already been done, meaning the bacteria count is higher, and the milk contains substances that will affect the quality of the end product.

-When milk is collected by the tanker, it must be possible to drive all the way to the farm milk room.
-The loading hose from the tanker is connected to the outlet valve on the farm cooling tank (Fig. 5.3).
+When milk is collected by tanker, it must be possible to drive all the way to the farm milk room.
+The loading hose from the tanker is connected to the outlet valve on the farm cooling tank (Fig. 6.2).
 The tanker is usually fitted with a flow meter and pump so that the volume is automatically recorded.
 Otherwise, the volume is measured by recording the level difference which, for the size of the tank in question, represents a certain volume.
 In many cases, the tanker is equipped with an air-eliminator.
-Pumping is stopped as soon as the cooling tank has been emptied.
-This prevents air from being mixed into the milk.
-The tank of the bulk collection vehicle is divided into a number of compartments to prevent the milk from sloshing around during transportation.
-Each compartment is filled in turn, and when the tanker has completed its scheduled round, it delivers the milk to the dairy.

 Testing milk for quality

-Milk from sick animals and milk which contains antibiotics or sediment must not be accepted by the dairy (Fig. 5.4).
+Milk from sick animals and milk which contains antibiotics or sediment must not be accepted by the dairy (Fig. 6.3).
 Even traces of antibiotics in milk can render it unsuitable for the manufacture of products which are acidified by the addition of bacteria cultures, e.g. yoghurt and cheese.
-Normally, only a general assessment of the milk quality is made at the farm.
-The composition and hygienic quality is usually determined in a number of tests on arrival at the dairy.
-The outcome of some of these tests has a direct bearing on the compensation to the farmer.
-The most common tests carried out on milk supplies are detailed below.

 Taste and smell